gravitee-lab/clever-cloud-artifactory-deployment-prototype/README.md

 # ------------------------------------------------------------------------------------------------ #
 # ------------------------------------------------------------------------------------------------ #
 # ------------------------------------------------------------------------------------------------ #
-# -- TESTS --   Testing using the new GPG Key : encrypt a file, and decrypt it then    -- TESTS -- #
+# -- TESTS --   Testing using the new GPG Key : sign a file, and verify file signature -- TESTS -- #
 # ------------------------------------------------------------------------------------------------ #
 # ------------------------------------------------------------------------------------------------ #
 # ------------------------------------------------------------------------------------------------ #